getphyllo/phyllo-connect-reactnative/README.md

 ## License

 PhylloConnect is available under the MIT license.
-See the LICENSE file for more info.
+See the LICENSE file for more information.